-Recreational fishing vessels shall not possess more than five swordfish per vessel per trip.
+Recreational fishing vessels shall not possess more than one per person with a limit of four swordfish per vessel per trip.
 Swordfish taken under a recreational bag limit shall not be sold, purchased, exchanged, bartered, or attempted to be sold, purchased, exchanged or bartered.
 No person aboard any vessel shall transfer or cause the transfer of swordfish between vessels on state or federal waters.
 All recreationally harvested swordfish must be reported, see hmspermits.noaa.gov/catchReports or call (800) 894-5528.